sigurdnev/nordic_workshop/README.md

     1. Download and install Segger Embedded Studio for your operating system .
     2. Run the installer and follow the installer instructions.
     </pre>
-    For commercial use, follow the steps in the SEGGER Embedded studio – Getting started video to install the free SES license.
+    For commercial use of Embedded Studio, follow the steps in the SEGGER Embedded studio – Getting started video to install the free SES license.
 Link to video [Here](https://www.youtube.com/watch?v=YZouRE_Ol8g&t=334s)

 - nRF Connect for Mobile, [download page](https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-mobile-previously-called-nRF-Master-Control-Panel)